Swedish nuclear weapons program: 1950s: The Government favors nuclear program

 The official position taken by Swedlund in 1957 brought the nuclear question into the realm of public policy debates in Sweden.
 Initially, the center-right politicians and the media were mostly positive while the social democrats were largely split.
-During the events that followed, the Government tried again to avoid taking an explicit position despite the fact that the defense position was laid out based on the Swedlund's position from 1957 and tensions were increasing globally.
-The pragmatic solution was to not directly invest into the development of Swedish nuclear weapons, but to provide increased funding for defense research in nuclear weapons, and to give the term "nuclear weapons" a very broad interpretation.
+During the events that followed, the Government tried again to avoid taking an explicit position despite the fact that the defence position was laid out based on the Swedlund's position from 1957 and tensions were increasing globally.
+The pragmatic solution was to not directly invest into the development of Swedish nuclear weapons, but to provide increased funding for defence research in nuclear weapons, and to give the term "nuclear weapons" a very broad interpretation.